gulp-cookery/gulp-chef/README.md

 Cascading configurable recipes for Gulp 4.0.
 An elegant, intuition way to reuse gulp tasks.

+This project seems to work in many cases, but it is still early in development and likely has some bugs at the moment.
+Let me know how it works for you!s

 ## Install
 ``` bash
 $ npm install https://github.com/gulp-cookery/gulp-chef.git